Lafayette College, USA, and IZA, Germany

 "Obesity and labor market performance."
 In: Wright, J. D. (ed.).
 International Encyclopedia of the Social and Behavioral Sciences, second edition, Vol. 17.
 Oxford: Elsevier, 2015; pp. 70–74.

 “Indebted and overweight: The link between BMI and household debt.”
 Economics and Human Biology (2014) (with J. K. Smith).

 “Immigration, obesity and labor market outcomes in the UK."
 IZA Journal of Migration 1:1 (2012): 1–19 (with L. M. Argys and J. Kohn).

 “Obesity, poverty and the ability to pay for calories."
 In: Jefferson, P. N. (ed.).
 The Oxford Handbook of the Economics of Poverty.
 New York: Oxford University Press, 2012.

 “Labor market consequences: employment, wages, disability, and absenteeism.”
 In: Cawley, J. (ed.).
 The Oxford Handbook of the Social Science of Obesity.
 New York: Oxford University Press, 2011; pp. 531–552.

-The hidden private cost of obesity: Lower earnings and a lower probability of employmentSusan L. Averett, May 2014Rising obesity is not only a pressing global public health problem.
-There is also substantial evidence that obese people, particularly women, are less likely to be employed and, when employed, are likely to earn lower wages.
+The hidden private costs of obesity: lower earnings and a lower probability of employmentSusan L. Averett, August 2019Rising obesity is a pressing global public health problem responsible for rising health care costs and in some countries one of the leading causes of preventable deaths.
+There is substantial evidence that obese people are less likely to be employed and, when employed, earn lower wages.
 There is some evidence that the lower earnings are a result of discriminatory hiring and sorting into jobs with less customer contact.
 Understanding whether obesity is associated with adverse labor market outcomes and ascertaining the source of these outcomes are essential for designing effective public policy.MoreLess